danblevins/articles/README.md

 # 📄 Articles
 This is a curated list of articles I've found thought provoking or informative.
-Organized by topics: Career Development, Coding/ Software Engineering, Data Engineering, Product/Project Management, Soft Skills, and Other.
+Organized by topics: Career Development, Coding/ Software Engineering, Data Engineering, GenAI, Product/Project Management, Soft Skills, and Other.

 <br>
 <b>Career Development</b>